asshah4/sympathetc-innervation/3_draft.md

 a.
 Spinal cord level

-    viii.
+    i.
 Spinal cord anatomy of preganglionic neurons location, and both proximal and distal connections to brain and postganglionic neurons

         1. Automaticity and firing of these SNS neurons

-    ix.
+    ii.
 Effect of cerebral/nervous influences on these preganglionic cell bodies

         2. Examples include sympathetic storm from TBI, which leads to